 Figure 8.
-Correlation matrices comparing academic (n = 44) and non-academic respondents (n = 47) on familiarity, understanding, effectiveness, and likelihood of practical application of the Angles method compared to the traditional approaches (correlation values and scatterplots) for CCF hazard communication.
-The heatmaps display correlation coefficients, with color gradients indicating the strength and direction of correlations (blue for positive, red for negative).
+Correlation matrices comparing academic (n = 44) and non-academic responses (n = 47) on familiarity, understanding, effectiveness, and likelihood of practical application of the Angles method compared to the traditional approaches (correlation values and scatterplots) for CCF hazard communication.
+The heatmaps display correlation coefficients, with color gradients indicating the strength and direction of correlations (blue for positive and red for negative).
 Circle sizes in the lower triangle represent correlation magnitudes.
-Correlations with p-values>0.05 are marked with crosses (top panel) and underlines (bottom panel) to indicate statistical insignificance.
+Correlations with p values > 0.05 are marked with crosses (\bf{a} , \bf{b}) and underlines (\bf{c} , \bf{d}) to indicate statistical insignificance.